Summer season is here and there’s no better way to spend the next couple of days or weeks than to get away from your home office.

 - Where to stay

 Do your research

-From Agoda to Booking.com, to AirBnB and other reservation options, it’s always a good practice to research and there’s a plethora of reviews you can read from these sites including Facebook pages and groups.
+From Agoda to Booking.com, to AirBnB and other reservation options, it's always a good practice to research.
+There’s a plethora of reviews you can read from these sites including Facebook pages and groups.
 When it comes to travel blogs, I go to The Poor Traveler.
 They have great itinerary suggestions and the community is just an awesome source of great information and tips.

 I love to read reviews and feedback from other travelers.
 It's a big help.
 I am particularly looking for ratings of a hotel particularly about:

 - wifi (is it fast, free, available in every room)

 - facilities (swimming pool, hot and cold shower),

 - food, free breakfast or any meal offered

 - early check in and late check out option,

 - pay later or pay at the hotel option.